-If you look at my personal portfolio, you’ll notice that I've got a good amount of night photography in there, and that’s because night-time is one of my favourite times to shoot.
+If you look at my portfolio, you’ll notice that I have a good amount of night photography in there—that’s because nighttime is one of my favourite times to shoot.

 Step 1 – Times & Uses

-Take the photo below for example, it was shot well into the evening in the French town of Honfleur and the exposure was probably a little bit too long, causing the photo to effectively overexpose for the time of day.
+Take the photo below for example: it was shot well into the evening in the French town of Honfleur and the exposure was probably a little too long, causing the photo to effectively overexpose for the time of day.

 Step 2 – How To

 You should first have a good understanding of how exposure works.
 If you lack this understanding, I suggest going back and reading our guide to exposure.

 There are three factors that affecting an exposure; shutter speed, aperture and ISO, and we use all of these differently at night.